 At this point, I don’t know how I discovered the Learning Policy Institute: I don’t know much about it other than I found a note in one of my Moleskines directing me to add it to this section of Mark’s Text Terminal.
 I’m certain I gleaned it from a book I read for professional development, but I read enough of this kind of stuff that I don’t remember which one.

 Books Worth Reading for Professional Development

 First of all, for my own records, I want to post links to Modern Library’s Top 100 Novels of the Twentieth Century as well as Modern Library’s 100 Best Nonfiction Books of the Twentieth Century.
 These lists, I am well aware, are controversial.
-Nonetheless, I think them important, and for my own purposes, I want them close at hand.
+Nonetheless, I think them important, and for my own purposes (and maybe yours as well), I want them close at hand.

-Here’s a list of reference books that have been particularly useful in planning instruction for the struggling learners I’ve served over the course of my career.
+Here’s a list of reference books that have informed my instructional planning and teaching practice for the struggling learners I’ve served over the course of my career.
 Below here, I’ve written brief annotations of those I consider vital to building instructional materials for learners with challenges.

 Elsewhere on this blog I’ve linked to or excerpted from materials I’ve gleaned from my reading of The American Federation of Teachers’ quarterly, the American Educator.
 I’ll say once more that this is a first rate compendium of research and analysis on key issues in public education in the United States.
 Indeed, it was through this periodical that I first encountered the work of Daniel Willingham (he writes the magazine’s “Ask the Cognitive Scientist” column), which has informed much of my thinking about planning instruction for struggling learners.